kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(1\) Number of program aircraft.

-\(2\) Program manager flight, duty, and rest time considerations, and in all cases within the limits set forth in §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1057   Flight, duty and rest time requirements: All crewmembers.|§91.1057]] through 91.1061.
+\(2\) Program manager flight, duty, and rest time considerations, and in all cases within the limits set forth in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1057   Flight, duty and rest time requirements: All crewmembers.|§§91.1057]] through 91.1061.

 \(3\) Vacations.